opsdroid/opsdroid/docs/skills/matchers/rasanlu.md

 `models-path` is used to load the model in Rasa.
 It defaults to `models`.
 If your Rasa instance writes trained models somewhere else, you can set this option to whatever path you need.

+`train` is used to make opsdroid train your model on each start.
+Setting this configuration flag to `False` allows you to use a previously trained model.

 ```yaml

 parsers: